yogeshmangal/Java-Interview-Notes/Java/Java Advanced Concepts.md

 ---

-## 2. What is Serialization and Deserialization?
+## 2. What is Serialization, Deserialization and transient keyword ?

 ### Serialization
 The process of writing the state of an object to a file is called **Serialization**.